Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Al-dayr Monastery in Petra Jordan

 There are about 6 names I think for this Monastery – Al-Dayr, Ed-Deir, El-Deir, Ad-Deir etc. they are all the same place.
 I would say it is something that really boggles the mind.
 The sheer size of it and how it was built.
-This is a huge structure and the detail of the ornamental features so high up you doubt how someone could have actually built this.

 I was here for a good hour.
 It was a pretty long ride here and back to the Bedouin Village.
-Before we left to go back we stopped at the Urn Tomb and the Byzantine Church before meeting up with Mohammeds Wife on the way stopping for tea around a fire.
+Before we left to go back we stopped at the Urn Tomb and the Byzantine Church before meeting up with Mohammed’s Wife on the way stopping for tea around a fire.

 Mansaf with meat potatoes parsley and peanuts